Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 3. Logging into Tangerine on mobile devices
 -------------------------------------------

-There are two types of users on the tablet application:

-1.) enumerators/data collectors;

-2\) administrators

-For those who will be collecting and uploading data, they will follow the standard steps outlined here for creating a user account and logging in.
-For project managers and those responsible for managing data, the administrator login may be required, as it includes some important permissions such as: updating and deleting assessments, and manipulating Tangerine application settings.
+When Tangerine opens, the user will see this login / signup screen:

 ![](.//media/image51.png)&nbsp;

 Notice there are two tabs in the login screen: ***Login*** and ***Sign Up***.
-Login is for users who have already registered a user account on the device and on the .apk file that is currently installed. **User accounts which you have created on other tablets, on the online wizard, or on other versions of the .apk file are not recognized as they have not been created within that tablet application’s memory.**
+Login is for users who have already registered a user account on the device and on the .apk file that is currently installed. **User accounts which you have created on other tablets, or on the online wizard, or on other versions of the .apk file, are not recognized as they have not been created within that tablet application’s memory.**

 ***Sign Up.*** New users should tap the ‘Sign Up’ tab to establish an